Shikoku vs Shih Tzu: Complete Comparison (2026)

 Feeding and Nutrition Comparison

 Comparing the feeding needs of Shikoku and Shih Tzu reveals practical lifestyle differences.
 Shikoku's Medium (35-55 lbs) frame and high energy demands require specific caloric targeting, while Shih Tzu's Small (9-16 lbs) build and low-moderate (30-60 min daily) activity level call for different nutritional proportions.
 Feeding frequency, portion control challenges, and diet sensitivity patterns vary between these dogs.
-Shikoku's health profile (Orthopedic Conditions, Other Health Concerns) may necessitate prescription or limited-ingredient diets, while Shih Tzu's predispositions (Brachycephalic Concerns, Eye Conditions) have their own dietary implications.
+Shikoku's health profile (orthopedic problems such as ligament injuries and other genetic predispositions) may necessitate prescription or limited-ingredient diets, while Shih Tzu's predispositions (Brachycephalic Concerns, Eye Conditions) have their own dietary implications.
 The lifetime food cost differential between these two dogs can reach thousands of dollars depending on diet quality and health-driven modifications.

 Living Space and Habitat Requirements